-Once you have followed the 12 steps to the Science of Dealmaking and secured a Client, then don't forget to ask the Clients who have purchased from you, for referrals to other potential Clients.
+Once you have followed the Attraction and secured a Client, then don't forget to ask the Clients who have purchased from you, for referrals to other potential Clients.
 Possibly look at offering them a thank you gift, or financial reward or commission for any Client they recommend to you that eventually makes a purchase with you.